goderich/dissertation/dissertation.md

 In the first case, it is fully in complementary distribution with the plosive [t], and can be analyzed as an allophone of the phoneme /t/ directly preceding the vowel /i/ or the glide /y/.
 Note that while orthographically it is still written as \<c\>, phonetically it is an alveolo-palatal affricate [tɕ].

-Word-final /t/ may also be affricatized as [ts] in the speech of some Squliq speakers, and this is sometimes reflected in writing [@huang2016a, p.
+Word-final /t/ may also be affricated as [ts] in the speech of some Squliq speakers, and this is sometimes reflected in writing [@huang2016a, p.
 12].
 This is a purely phonetic feature and has no bearing on the phonological system of the dialect.

 The derivational prefix *c-* is what makes /c/ a phoneme.
 This prefix forms causative and reciprocal verbs, among other functions [@rau1992, pp. 102-104;@hayung2008, sec.
 2.8]: e.g. *c-* + *baq* 'to know' > *cbaq* 'to teach', *c-* + *beng* 'to grasp' > *cbeng* 'to grasp each other'.
 Phonetically speaking, it is followed by a schwa vowel, so *cbaq* 'to teach' is pronounced [tsə.ˈvaq].
 The prefix *c-* contrasts with another derivational prefix *t-* [@hayung2008], so they cannot be analyzed as allophones here.